h-shukla/s-company/README.md

     - as google has removed less secure access to email
     - need to find alternative
     - Forget pass button will just be blank for now

+# Important stuff
+- Using cloudinary to host images